-NY appeals court judge found dead on Hudson River shore
+1st black woman on state’s highest court found dead by river

-NEW YORK (AP) — An appeals court judge who was the first African-American woman appointed to New York’s highest court has been found dead on the shore of the Hudson River off Manhattan.
+NEW YORK (AP) — The first black woman appointed to the state’s highest court has been found dead on the bank of the Hudson River.

-Police say the body of Sheila Abdus-Salaam, 65, was discovered just before 2 p.m.
-Wednesday along the river’s shore near Harlem, one day after being reported missing.
+Sheila Abdus-Salaam’s body was discovered along the riverside near Harlem on Wednesday, a day after she was reported missing, police said.

-Police say her body showed no obvious signs of trauma.
-The medical examiner is to determine the exact cause of death.
+Police said her body showed no obvious signs of trauma, and they declined to speculate on the cause of her death.
+The medical examiner planned to study her body to try to determine what killed her.

-Democratic Gov. Andrew Cuomo, who appointed Abdus-Salaam to the state’s Court of Appeals in 2013, called her a “pioneer” and a “trailblazing jurist.”
+Democratic Gov. Andrew Cuomo, who appointed Abdus-Salaam to the state’s Court of Appeals in 2013, called her a “trailblazing jurist.”

 Most Read Stories